GuillermoBustosPerez/Published-Articles/Predicting flake mass a view from Machine Learning/Predicting_flake_mass.md

+### 2.2) Bagolini scatter plot

-A Bagolini (1968) dispersion graph can be a helpful way to visualize the data
+A Bagolini (1968) scatter plot can be a helpful way to visualize the data.

 ``` r
 # Bagolini scatter plot